danbz/aesthetic-programming/source/3-InfiniteLoops/Readme.md

         - How many asterisks are there on the screen and how are they arranged?
         - What is moving and how do they move?
         - What makes each asterisk spin/rotate and when does it stops to create a new one?
+        - Can you locate the time-related syntax in this sketch?
     - *Experimentation:* Change some of the code parameters
         - Try to change some of the parameters, e.g. the values of the written global variables
         - What are the new syntax and functions that you did not know? (check them out in the p5.js reference?)
-    - *Mapping:* Map the elements from speculation to the source code level
+    - *Mapping:* Map the elements from the speculation to the source code level

 ### 3.9 Arrays